JetBrains/Qodana/topics/qodana-yaml.md

 failThreshold: <number>
 ```

 When this number of problems is reached, container would do `exit 255`.
-Could be used to make CI step fail.
+Can be used to make the CI step fail.

 ## Full example